- They meet a goal of the Federal Act: Benefit to low-and-moderate-income (LMI) persons;

 - The particular planning project addresses established long-term community priorities;

 - The funds granted will have a significant impact on the overall project;

 - The community has demonstrated a strong commitment to the project and its sustainability; and

 - The project is ready to proceed upon grant award and will be completed within 12 months.

-- Environmental infrastructure studies are limited as follows:
+- Water Utilities infrastructure studies are limited as follows:

 - Comprehensive plans are limited as follows:

 - Populations over 10,000 are limited to $60,000, and

 - Populations under 10,000 are limited to $50,000

 - Economic recovery plans are limited to $50,000.